 But Hawley’s scheme fell apart almost before it got going.
 As the Senate began debate, pro-Trump mobs barreled into the Capitol and interrupted proceedings.
 By the time the Senate reconvened, after one woman was shot and killed by police and parts of the Capitol ransacked, support in the Senate for challenging the results had all but evaporated.

 Dozens of courts, state elections officials and even Trump’s former attorney general have said there was no evidence of widespread election fraud.
 Still, Hawley asked his Senate colleagues “to address the concerns of so many millions of Americans” by investigating the 2020 vote.

 He faced instant rebuke from his own party.
 With Hawley sitting near, Utah Sen. Mitt Romney blasted those who objected to finalizing President-elect Joe Biden’s election.

 Accusing Trump of inciting insurrection, Romney said “those who choose to continue to support his dangerous gambit by objecting to the results of a legitimate democratic election will forever be seen as being complicit in an unprecedented attack against our democracy.”

 “That will be their legacy,” he added.

-In the deeply divided GOP, Romney’s and other outraged Republicans’ may not be the prevailing view.
-In Missouri, where Trump won by 15 percentage points, some argued Hawley was blameless.
+In the deeply divided GOP, that may not be the prevailing view.
+In Missouri, a state Trump won by almost 16 percentage points, some argued Hawley was blameless.